canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Before publishing, source code should include the following file:

-- a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under under which the source code is released;
+- a `LICENCE` (see [Select Open Source Software Licence](#select-open-source-software-licence)) file containing a copy of the licence under which the source code is released;

 By default, a project without an open source licence applied to it would only be released under the Crown Copyright.